 Img 0480 - City Of Wabasha

 Sharon and Gary Kennebeck are long-time residents of Wabasha and the Pepin township.
 Gary Kennebeck fell off a tanker 26 years ago at his job at Dairyland Power and recalled a bumpy ride on a transfer to Mayo Clinic, where a surgeon saved his arm.
 Now 26 years later, his wife Sharon found herself on an ambulance ride to Mayo Clinic.
 She needed a lifesaving transport for a dangerous heart attack.
-Both stopped by the Wabasha Ambulance ahead of National EMS Week to thank the Wabasha Ambulance Service providers for this vital service.
+They stopped by the Wabasha Ambulance station ahead of National EMS Week to thank the Wabasha Ambulance Service providers for this vital service.

 “They maintained my cardiac stability perfectly across the 50-mile trip and made the entire transition to Mayo feel seamless.
 They didn’t just treat my condition; they treated me as a person.
 Their professionalism, calmness, and kindness helped lower my anxiety during a very frightening time,” recalls Sharon about that day.